wearefine/fae/docs/usage.md

 ### Configuring a Dynamic Relationship with a Page Model

-Here is an example of a pattern you can use to associate objects to your Page models, i.e. for use in a form for an item like promos which will exsist across many Page objects.
+Here is an example of a pattern you can use to associate objects to your Page models, i.e. for use in a nested form for an item like promos which will exist across many Page objects.

 A few things are needed for this to work correctly: